htcondor/htcondor/docs/version-history/development-release-series-89.rst

    By default, any user with access to a privileged EC2 instance has access to that instance’s privileges.
-If you would like to make use of this feature, please read
-   `6.4.1 <HTCondorAnnexCustomizationGuide.html#x66-5390006.4.1>`__
-   before adding privileges (an instance role) to an instance which allows access by other users, specifically including the submitting of jobs to or running jobs on that instance. `(Ticket
+If you would like to make use of this feature, please read `HTCondor Annex Customization Guide <../cloud-computing/annex-customization-guide.html>`__ before adding privileges (an instance role) to an instance which allows access by other users, specifically including the submitting of jobs to or running jobs on that instance. `(Ticket
    #6789). <https://condor-wiki.cs.wisc.edu/index.cgi/tktview?tn=6789>`__

 -  the *condor\_hdfs* daemon which allowed the hdfs daemons to run under